 Your target audience will be the ones reading your content, supporting it through social sharing, and eventually becoming customers.

-Hopefully, you already have a solid idea of who your target audience is—but don’t make assumptions yet.
+Hopefully, you already have a solid idea of who your clearly defined audience is—but don’t make assumptions yet.

-Take your time evaluating different demographics and how they might relate to your brand.
+Take your time evaluating different demographics and how they might relate to your brand and already have brand awareness based on your content marketing.

 There are several ways you can do this; for example, you can rely on government-drawn census data to learn more about the buying habits and dispositions of your key demographics (and demographics you may not have previously considered), or you can leverage recent industry studies or market research companies to dig deeper into more specific information.